mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ```
 and apply it, `kubectl apply -f my-pod.yaml`.

-In the example above, it seems like that operating a object in the imperative way is faster than using the declarative way.
+In the example above, operating an object in an imperative way is faster than using a declarative way.
 It is not always true, especially once the requirement becomes more complex.
 The imperative solution does not give much flexibility compared to its counterpart.
-With complex requirement, users have to create a pod using the imperative command, export it to a yaml file, modify it, delete the old one and finally apply the one needed.
+With complex requirements, users have to create a pod using the imperative command, export it to a YAML file, modify it, delete the old one, and finally apply the one needed.

-In addition, the imperative solutions does not keep any trace and backup of previous states.
-There is no way to revert back to the state in the before, and even people may not know what they changed in the before once they lose their command line history.
+Also, the imperative solutions do not keep any trace and backup of previous states.
+There is no way to revert to the state in the before, and even people may not know what they changed in the before once they lose their command line history.

 In contrast, the declarative solution is more controllable.
-You can always get what you put in the yaml file.
-You can also keep a copy of yaml file before you want to change it, so that once the change is not what you want, then you can always re-apply the backup yaml file to revert to the previous state.
+You can always get what you put in the YAML file.
+You can also keep a copy of the YAML file before you want to change it, so that once the change is not what you want, then you can always re-apply the backup YAML file to revert to the previous state.

-I saw in many other posts that they does not recommend using declarative solution in the CKAD exam.
-My opinion is that it depends. **You use whatever you are comfortable with, imperative or declarative**.
-In the exam I took in October 2019, I used declarative solutions for all cases and still got all question completed in about 1 hour 20 minutes (then I had another 40 minutes for review).
+I saw in many other posts that they do not recommend using the declarative solution in the CKAD exam.
+My opinion is that it depends. **You use whatever you are comfortable with, imperative, or declarative**.
+In the exam I took in October 2019, I used declarative solutions for all cases and still got all questions completed in about 1 hour 20 minutes (then I had another 40 minutes for review).

 ### Auto Indent In The Text Editor

-In the CKAD exam, examinees have to create and/or edit many yaml files.
-A valid yaml file requires strict indent in each levels.
+In the CKAD exam, examinees have to create and/or edit many YAML files.
+A valid YAML file requires strict indent at each level.
 To save some time of typing tons of spaces/tabs and to avoid unnecessary indent errors, It is highly recommended to setup auto-indent in the text editor.

 By default, the exam console provides two text editors, nano and vim (I can't remember whether `emacs` is provided or not).
-Depend on your own preference, you should memorize the auto-indent configuration prior to the exam and setup the environment as soon as you are allowed to login the exam system.
+Depend on your preference, you should memorize the auto-indent configuration before the exam and set up the environment as soon as you are allowed to log in to the exam system.

-Here is a example of setup auto-indent in the `nano`.
+Here is an example of setup auto-indent in the `nano`.
 Create or update the file `.bashrc` in the home directory:

 ```text
 set tabsize 2